codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 </Tabs>

+## Callback functions

+Callback functions allow you to build custom logic into our SDK.

+We expose 4 props you can use to pass callback functions into the component.

+- `onConnection` - Called when a connection is successfully authorized and moved out of a `pending` state.
+Will execute with the connection as a parameter, which contains the `connectionId`
+- `onFinish` - Called when the user has completed all required steps and clicks 'Complete'.
+- `onClose` - Called when the user clicks the `x` button in the to right.
+- `onError` - Called when something goes wrong, returning the error.

 ## Customize Link

 You can configure Link's UI to match your company branding and reflect your company's values, and adjust Link's behavior using the [Codat Portal](https://app.codat.io/) or our SDK's advanced options.